‘RHOBH’ Star Teddi Mellencamp Shares Before And After Weight Loss Photos On Instagram

 Sure, a before & after is a great way to show one piece of someone’s health and wellness journey.
 But it isn’t able to give you is the full scope of what has actually been accomplished.
 That’s why my team and I have created Beyond the Before & After at @goallinbyteddi.
 Because it is so much more than weight loss.
 For me, it was finding confidence to build a business, discover ways to deal with my anxiety, and become a happier, more present wife and mother.
 So while a picture may be worth a thousand words, there are so many worthwhile things a photo just can’t get across. #allinbyteddi #motivationmonday #lifestylechange #notadiet #linkinbio

 While Mellencamp and her co-stars were joined by two new cast members for The Real Housewives of Beverly Hills, it does not appear that the returning ladies were informed of who those new cast members would be.
-In fact, just days before Bravo TV confirmed Garcelle Beauvais and Sutton Stracke’s addition to the show, Denise Richards said she was unaware of who would be added to the show.
+In fact, just days before Bravo TV confirmed Garcelle Beauvais and Sutton Stracke’s addition to the show, Denise Richards said she was unaware of who would be joining the cast.

-As the Inquisitr previously revealed, Richards opened up about the show’s season 10 cast during an interview with Entertainment Tonight.
+As The Inquisitr previously revealed, Richards opened up about the show’s season 10 cast during an interview with Entertainment Tonight.

 “They don’t tell us who’s coming on,” Richards admitted, according to an August 27 report from All About the Real Housewives.
 “They do like to keep things real and genuine, and not tell us too much before we’re starting, and I love that.”

-During the same interview, Richards was asked about her thoughts on Lisa Vanderpump’s exit from the show and in response, she made it clear that she wasn’t too concerned about Vanderpump’s decision to part ways with Bravo TV.
+During the same interview, Richards was asked about her thoughts on Lisa Vanderpump’s exit from the show.
+In response, she made it clear that she wasn’t too concerned about Vanderpump’s decision to part ways with Bravo TV.

 “We’re moving forward and I’m really excited about the season,” Richards said.